Digital Marketing • Social Media • Search Marketing

 A poor-fit lead may engage with your marketing, book a call, and enter the pipeline, but that does not mean they are a real revenue opportunity.

-If they lack urgency, budget, authority, need, or strategic fit, they will slow the system down.
-Sales will spend more time educating, qualifying, and chasing instead of advancing real opportunities.
+If they lack urgency, budget, authority, need, or strategic fit, they slow the system down.
+Sales spends more time educating, qualifying, and chasing instead of advancing real opportunities.

 The goal is not to attract everyone who could possibly buy.